 EOB’S and Statements

 In most cases you will receive an EOB (Explanation of Benefits) from your insurance carrier outlining what was billed on your behalf and what was paid.
 The EOB should also provide an explanation of any amounts that you owe.
 There are many different formats and codes used by the various insurance companies.
 If you have questions regarding the information contained on your EOB, it is usually best to call the member services department at the insurance company.
 If you have questions about the services shown on the EOB, please call our billing department.

-You will be billed a no show fee of $20 for a regular appointment and $40 for a Physical, Well Child Check, or Diabetes Visit if you do not call at least 24 hours prior to the appointment and cancel.
+You will be billed a no show fee of $40 for all appointments if you do not call at least 24 hours prior to the appointment and cancel.
 New patients that do not show up for their new patient appointment will not be rescheduled.

 If you would like and itemized statement for your records we will be happy to provide you one on request.

 Connect for Health Colorado is a marketplace that opened in October 2013 to help individuals, families and small employers across Colorado purchase health insurance and apply for new federal financial assistance to reduce costs.